Powers of the United States Congress

 Congress meets in the United States Capitol.

-Powers of the United States Congress are implemented by the United States Constitution, defined by rulings of the Supreme Court, and by its own efforts and by other factors such as history and custom.
-It is the chief legislative body of the United States.
+Powers of the United States Congress are powers and duties given and assigned to the United States Congress; including ones enumerated by the Constitution, defined by rulings of the Supreme Court, and by its own efforts and by other factors such as history and custom.
+The United States Congress is the national legislature of the United States and the federal legislature of the United States government.
 Some powers are explicitly defined by the Constitution and are called enumerated powers; others have been assumed to exist and are called implied powers.

 Enumerated powers

 Former US general George Washington presided over the signing of the United States Constitution which included Alexander Hamilton, Benjamin Franklin, and James Madison.

 Article I of the Constitution sets forth most of the powers of Congress, which include numerous explicit powers enumerated in Section 8.
 Additional powers are granted by other articles and by Constitutional amendments.

 Article I

 Among the powers specifically given to Congress in Article I Section 8, are the following: